raochanchal1366/page-pulse/README.md

 - Backend performs all webpage parsing using Cheerio.
 - Error handling is implemented for invalid URLs and failed requests.

+## AI Usage

+I used ChatGPT and Claude as development assistants during this project.
+They helped me understand implementation approaches, debug issues, improve code structure, refine the UI, and write documentation.

+After using their suggestions, I manually integrated the code, reviewed the implementation, tested all features locally, fixed deployment issues, wrote and ran parser tests, and made project-specific improvements before deployment.
+I made sure I understood every part of the final solution.

 ## Future Improvements

 - Lighthouse integration